 What is a Vet Assistant?

 A veterinary assistant doesn’t have to have any formal veterinary training to hold the job title.
-On the contrary, there are many colleges that offer veterinary assistant certificate programs.
+On the contrary, many colleges offer veterinary assistant certificate programs.
 This type of program might be beneficial for someone who needs to familiarize themselves with medical terminology.

 Conversely, there is no credentialing exam for veterinary assistants at this time.
 Many veterinary assistants begin their careers through on-the-job training.
-Oftentimes starting as a kennel assistant, working their way up to vet assistant or vet tech.
+They are often starting as a kennel assistant, working their way up to vet assistant or vet tech.